JavaCodeAddictKensmith/dashboardFrontEndAssessment/README.md

 # React + TypeScript + Vite

+Steps on how to run
+#Ensure that you have node version of 20 and above,
+#Ensure you are the current root terminal is node version 20 and above
+you can use yarn or npm to install node module on the project
+#i.e npm i, or yarn install

+#run npm run dev or yarn run dev to start the application
+This project models a simple fintech application ofindividal account who is dealing on mobile product.

+#The application is simple and concise and more features are to coming up

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: